ashwindmk/android_coroutines_channel_demo/README.md

 # Coroutines Channel

-### Pro
+### Pros

-Data is emitted only once, unlike StateFlow and LiveData, where last data will be redelivered to a new observer.
+- Data is emitted only once, unlike StateFlow and LiveData, where last data will be redelivered to a new observer.
+- Even if there are multiple observers, only one observer will receive the data.
+- All events are buffered until someone observes them.

-### Con
+### Cons

-Data sources will exist in a suspended state until someone requests for the data.
+- Data sources will exist in a suspended state until someone requests/observes the data.
 This makes channels hot.